 The Department of Education is also suspending “involuntary collection” on defaulted loans, and will refrain from garnishing wages, tax returns, or Social Security checks.

 Should I continue to make student loan payments?

 The suspension of monthly payments and the interest waiver on federal student loans is automatic — you don’t have to apply — and retroactive to March 13, 2020.
 Loan servicers have been instructed to place loans in administrative forbearance and stop collecting payments.

-Borrowers who want to continue making payments on their federal student loans may be able to save money by paying them down faster.
-That’s because once you’ve paid any interest you owed before March 13, all your monthly payment will go toward paying down loan principal.
+If you want to continue making payments on your federal student loans, you may be able to save money by paying them down faster.
+That’s because once you’ve paid any interest you owed before March 13, all your monthly payments will go toward paying down the loan principal.